Navarrese electoral Carlism during the Restoration: Alliance policy: friends and foes

 There was no concise, firm and continuous Carlist alliance policy during the Navarrese elections to the Cortes.
 The choice of friends and enemies stemmed from internal dynamics within Carlism in Spain, from political turns of the Carlist claimants, from local circumstances and from developments on the provincial and national political scene.

 During the 1880s and most of the following decades the Liberals, victorious on the battlefields, remained the Carlist arch-enemies also at the polls.
 Refraining from fielding candidates themselves, the followers of Carlos VII sympathized with some Cortes hopefuls representing other groupings.
 One such group were the Conservatives; the most prominent of them was marqués de Vadillo, considered a semi-Carlist candidate and his cacique network occasionally dubbed carlo-vadillismo.
 Other friendly candidates were the Fueristas, a group centered on autonomous and Catholic program.
 With Carlist organization rebuilt, the electoral base of the Fueristas was gradually absorbed by the Traditionalists in the late 1880s.

 The 1888 split between the breakaway Integristas of Ramón Nocedal and the mainstream Carlism loyal to Carlos VII produced bitter rivalry between both factions.
 Though in Navarre initially the two groups considered mutual support of their men, they eventually fielded competitive candidates in 1891.
 During the 1890s both groups considered each other primary enemy and contended with venomous hostility.
 When the Integrists fielded no candidate (like in 1898) they refused to support any Carlist and even backed their opponents.
 The hostility turned into rapprochement in early 1899, when two factions agreed to co-operate in Guipuzcoa; the carlo-integrist alliance soon spread also to Navarre.
 In 1899 both branches boycotted the elections, and in later campaigns they worked together.

 Since the beginning of the 20th century Carlists emerged as arbiter on the regional political scene, and other parties were competing with each other seeking their support.
-The most stable turned out to be the alliances with the Integristas and than the Mauristas, usually formed under a broad monarchist-Catholic-regional umbrella.
+The most stable turned out to be the alliances with the Integristas and then the Mauristas, usually formed under a broad monarchist-Catholic-regional umbrella.
 As part of the deal, the three Pamplona mandates available were shared between a Carlist, an Integrist, and a Conservative, as the Carlist allies enjoyed the privilege of a “second vote”.

 Around 1915 the Carlist alliance policy started to change, a result of complex haggling at local elections.
 In 1916 the Carlists altered their strategy and preferred Liberals to Integrists as alliance partners in order to regain the Tudela and Tafalla districts.
 The year marked also a new strategy of pivotal tactical alliances concluded at the expense of clear political line.
 The one which enraged many was a coalition with the Liberals.
 An agreement with the Nationalists, initially intended for local balloting but eventually applied to general elections, also raised many eyebrows.
 Finally, the Mellista secession divided Carlism further on.